ucsd-cse231-s22/chocopy-wasm-compiler-B/designs/import-ffi-impl.md

 5. All of this is stitched to make one large program.
 This is done in mergeModules().

-Note : We should add the module name along with the line number.
-See update to SourceLocation.
+Note : We have updated SourceLocation to contain module name alongside the line number.

 ADVANTAGES